Discovery Expedition: Finance

 The total cost of the expedition was estimated at £90,000 (2009 equivalent about £7.25 million), of which £45,000 was offered by the British Government provided that the two Societies could raise a matching sum.
-They achieved this, thanks largely to a donation of £25,000 from wealthy RGS member Llewellyn W. Longstaff.
+Lord Curzon and Edward Somers Cocks, Treasurer of the society played important roles in the finance of the expedition.
+Thanks largely to a donation of £25,000 from wealthy RGS member Llewellyn W. Longstaff.
 The RGS itself contributed £8,000, its largest single contribution to any expedition to date, and £5,000 came from Alfred Harmsworth, later Lord Northcliffe, who had earlier financed the Jackson–Harmsworth expedition to the Arctic, 1894–97.
 The rest was raised from smaller donations.
 The expedition also benefited from significant commercial sponsorship: Colman's provided mustard and flour, Cadbury's gave 3,500 lb (1,600 kg) of chocolate, Bird's donated baking and custard powders, Evans, Lescher & Webb provided all the lime juice.
 Jaeger gave a 40% discount on special clothing, Bovril supplied beef extract, and others made significant contributions.

 Ship

 The expedition's ship was built by the Dundee Shipbuilders Company as a specialist research vessel designed for work in Antarctic waters, and was one of the last three-masted wooden sailing ships built in Britain.
 The construction cost was £34,050 (2009 = £2.7 million), plus £10,322 (£830,000) for the engines, and the final cost after all modifications was £51,000 (£4.1 m).
 The name had historic naval associations, most recently as one of the ships used in the Nares expedition, and certain features of this older vessel were incorporated into the design of the new ship.
 She was launched by Lady Markham on 21 March 1901 as S.Y.
 Discovery (the Royal Research Ship designation was acquired in the 1920s).
+The ship was fitted with special ventilating equipment, which reflected the importance of clean air within medical theories in this period.

 As she was not a Royal Naval vessel the Admiralty would not allow Discovery to fly the White Ensign.
 She eventually sailed under the Merchant Shipping Act, flying the RGS house flag and the Blue Ensign and burgee of the Royal Harwich Yacht Club.

 Dogs

-Scott contacted Fridtjof Nansen in Oslo, whom he trusted more than his own "quarrelling" committee in London, and followed his advice on equipment.
+Scott contacted Fridtjof Nansen in Kristiania (now Oslo), whom he trusted more than his own "quarrelling" committee in London, and followed his advice on equipment.
 Subsequently, Armitage ordered 25 Siberian sledge-dogs via a Scots dog and ski expert based in Archangel, Russia.
-According to Huntford however, this expert was not invited to join the expedition.
+According to Huntford, however, this expert was not invited to join the expedition.